Visual Studio Code | Teleport

 - Visual Studio Code with the Remote - SSH extension for the Remote - SSH extension.

-- One or more Teleport agents running the Teleport SSH Service.
-If you have not yet done this, read the Server Access Getting Started Guide to learn how.
+- One or more Teleport Agents running the Teleport SSH Service.
+If you have not yet done this, read the getting started guide to learn how.

 Linux and macOS clients should rely on their operating system-provided OpenSSH